AdguardTeam/dnsproxy/README.md

 Now if you connect to the proxy from the Internet - it will pass through your original IP address's prefix to the upstream server.
 This way the upstream server may respond with IP addresses of the servers that are located near you to minimize latency.

-If you want to use EDNS CS feature when you're connecting to the proxy from a local network, you need to set `--edns-addr=PUBLIC_IP` argument:
+If you want to use EDNS CS feature when you're connecting to the proxy from a local network, you need to set `EDNSAddr = "PUBLIC_IP"` argument:

 ```shell
 Upstreams = ["8.8.8.8:53"]